Higher Education in Georgia

 There are three types of higher education institutions (HEIs):

-- research authorised to award all three academic degrees (Bachelor, Master and PhD)universities:
+- authorised to award all three academic degrees (Bachelor, Master and PhD) and with serious research component: universities

 - colleges: implementing higher professional and Bachelor programmes